Berthold of Schweinfurt: Life

 He was first mentioned as a Count in 941.
 In 960, he was mentioned as Count in the Radenzgau.
 In 961, he appears as count on the lower Raab and in 973 as count in the Volkfeld shire.
 After successful battles in Bohemia and Hungary, he was named as Margrave in 976.
 In 980, he appears as count in eastern Franconia.

 His background is disputed.
-The most likely theory is that he was a son (or grandson) of Arnulf, Duke of Bavaria.
-That would make him a member of the Luitpolding dynasty.
-Another theory sees him as the son of Arnulf's brother Berthold, Duke of Bavaria, which would still make him out to be a Luitpolding.
-This linkage with the Luitpoldings would explain the Schweinfurts' connection with Bavaria.
-Yet another theory puts him into the Popponids family.
-It is certain that his brother, or nephew, Leopold I, Margrave of Austria was the founder of the Austrian House of Babenberg.
+He is often assumed to be a son of Henry III of Babenberg of the Popponid (Elder House of Babenberg) family and a Luitpolding mother.
+Alternatively, he may have been a son (or grandson) of Arnulf, Duke of Bavaria or his brother Berthold, Duke of Bavaria, both from the Luitpolding dynasty.
+It is certain that his brother, or nephew, Leopold I, Margrave of Austria was the founder of the Younger or Austrian House of Babenberg.
 The name 'Leopold' is a modernization of 'Luitpold', and would strengthen the argument for ties with the Luitpoldingers.

 The Comes Bertholdus who was mentioned in 941, was tasked by Emperor Otto I with guarding Lothar II, Count of Walbeck, who had been taken prisoner.
 Lothar was pardoned the following year, and Berthold married his daughter Eilika (d.
 19 August 1015).
 She later initiated the construction of the minster in Schweinfurt, where she was buried.

 In 964, Berthold was tasked by Otto with guarding another prisoner, King Berengar II of Italy, who was kept prisoner in Bamberg.
 In 973, Berthold participated in the ousting of the rebellious Henry II, Duke of Bavaria.